scuzzydude/asimov/asimov.md

 ### Texas Catfish

 It's important that The Foundation be a legitimate system of self-governance.
 As such, it needed to be properly formed.
 My original plan was for Jay-Z to handle the organization.
 I wasn't going to sit around and wait for instructions from the crown, just because he wasn't around.
-Jay-Z never sat around waiting on nobody to make something happen.[^24]
+Jay-Z never sat around waiting on anybody to make something happen.[^24]

 Convincing people that money is unfair is not hard.
 I braved big-city traffic and arrived downtown H-Town on August 2^nd^, ready to spread the word.